AbstractMenus/Docs/general/rules.rst

 	  money: 3000
 	}

 In this example, we check a player for permission "some.perm", a group "default" and money amount in 3000.
-All next actions will be executed only if player matcher all of these rules.
+All next actions will be executed only if player matches all of these rules.

 All rules
 ---------